s-victor/TinyPedal/docs/customization.md

 Estimate number of pit stop counts when making a pit stop at end of current stint.
 Any non-zero decimal places would be considered for an additional pit stop.

     bar_width
 Set each column width, value in chars, such as 10 = 10 chars.
-Default value is `5`.
+Default is `5`.
 Minimum width is limited to `3`.

     low_fuel_lap_threshold
 Set amount lap threshold to show low fuel indicator when total completable laps of remaining fuel is equal or less than this value.
-Default value is `2` laps before running out of fuel.
+Default is `2` laps before running out of fuel.

     warning_color_low_fuel
 Set low fuel color indicator, which changes widget background color when there is just 2 laps of fuel left.